-The Department of Otolaryngology – Head and Neck Surgery is pleased to welcome Patrick Byrne, MD, FACS, MBA, as the 26th William H. Saunders Lecturer.
+The Department of Otolaryngology – Head and Neck Surgery is pleased to welcome David E. Schuller, MD, as the sixth honorary guest speaker.

 Dr. Schuller is an internationally renowned head and neck surgical oncologist.
 He previously served as vice president of medical center expansion and outreach at The Ohio State University Wexner Medical Center, due in part to his original vision for the new Arthur G. James Cancer Hospital and Richard J. Solove Research Institute in 2002.
 This cancer hospital, which opened in 2014, was the cornerstone of a $1.1 billion construction project (the largest ever) at Ohio State.
 Dr. Schuller also led a team that was awarded a $100 million grant (the largest ever received at Ohio State) for the new hospital’s Radiation Oncology Center.

 The 1.1 million-square-foot, 21-story cancer hospital is a transformational facility featuring an architectural design that integrates research and education with patient care more closely than ever before.
 Dr. Schuller even received from Healthcare Design magazine a national award honoring design and architecture professionals who make influential contributions to the healthcare arena.

 Dr. Schuller graduated in 1966 from Rutgers University, where he was named a Henry Rutgers Scholar in Biological Sciences.
 He earned his medical degree from Ohio State in 1970, then completed a surgical internship at University Hospitals of Case Western Reserve University and a residency in Otolaryngology – Head and Neck Surgery at Ohio State.
 He served a head and neck oncologic fellowship at The Pack Medical Foundation in New York City and a fellowship in facial reconstructive surgery at the University of Iowa.